nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. `find n/Amazon`

-   **Expected**: The List Panel shows the internship entry whose company name exactly matches with `Amazon`.
+   **Expected**: The List Panel shows the internship entry whose company name matches with `Amazon`.
 A success message is displayed in the Results Display.

 2. `find n/Amazon n/Google`

-   **Expected**: The List Panel shows the internship entries whose company name exactly matches with `Amazon` or `Google`.
+   **Expected**: The List Panel shows the internship entries whose company name  matches with `Amazon` or `Google`.
 A success message is displayed in the Results Display.

 3. Finding through the filtered internship list
     1. `find n/Apple n/Google`
     2. `find n/Amazon`

-   **Expected**: The List Panel shows the internship entry whose company name exactly matches with `Amazon`.
+   **Expected**: The List Panel shows the internship entry whose company name matches with `Amazon`.
 This means that for the `find` command, the search is always done in the unfiltered list even if the List Panel was showing a filtered list.